TomoTom0/HackMD_TOC_always/README.md

 ### Problems

 - additional buttons in navi bar don't work in Edit mode (because they are from components in view-area)
-- ~~if open note in edit mode and in the narrow window, there are no scrollbar of edit mode, so TOC can't appear~~
-- if click content in TOC, you can't move it.
+- if click content of TOC in edit mode, the window won't move it.
 (This is bacuase of the default feature of CodeMirror)

 ## License